 How many times have you strolled through neighborhoods and historic places and observed – with interest and curiosity – the windows on homes and buildings?

-While not as talked about as porches, kitchens, bathrooms, and mudrooms, windows are an integral part in the total look and architectural character of a home or a building.
-There are a variety of window ideas that match the home’s design and style.
-From the classic sash window to awnings, hoppers, jalousies, and the very popular floor-to-ceiling kind, windows help define the homes that they adorn.
+While not as talked about as porches, kitchens, bathrooms, and mudrooms, windows are an integral part of the total look and architectural character of a home or a building.
+There are various window ideas that match the home’s design and style.
+From the classic sash window to awnings, hoppers, jalousies, and the very popular floor-to-ceiling kind, windows help define the homes they adorn.

-Top: This rear view of a lovely one-story, five-bedroom Craftsman style home looks very impressive with its floor-to-ceiling windows ovwelooking the raised deck.
-Bottom: The large windows taking in the rear-view vista of the home site are the focal point of the homes Great Room (Plan #161-1042).
+Top: This rear view of a lovely one-story, five-bedroom Craftsman-style home looks impressive with its floor-to-ceiling windows overlooking the raised deck.
+Bottom: The large windows taking in the rear-view vista of the home site are the focal point of the home's Great Room (Plan #161-1042).

 In recent years, floor-to-ceiling windows have steadily increased in popularity.
-Designers and architects note that as more homeowners read about these “walls of glass” and see them in ads and movies, their fascination about them grows.
-And with that, comes the idea of including floor-to-ceiling windows in their homes.
-After all, how can you not rave about the wonderful views provided by these "window walls"?
+Designers and architects note that as more homeowners read about these “walls of glass” and see them in ads and movies, their fascination with them grows.
+And with that comes the idea of including floor-to-ceiling windows in their homes.
+After all, how can you not rave about the beautiful views provided by these "window walls"?

 This impressive Great Room in a four-bedroom, 2,095-square-foot Transitional Ranch style home includes floor-to-ceiling windows that extend to the kitchen and dining area (not shown) – virtually connecting the indoor and outdoor spaces.
 The covered porch at the back extends the entertainment area during warmer weather(Plan #142-1237).

-But do they really make sense in the home’s overall design concept?
+But do they make sense in the home’s overall design concept?

-Let’s find out about floor-to-ceiling windows, the reasons to consider them in your home, their benefits, and the challenges they present – and whether they are really being used more often in contemporary homes.
+Let’s find out about floor-to-ceiling windows, the reasons to consider them in your home, their benefits, the challenges they present – and whether they are being used more often in contemporary homes.

 Why So Popular?

-If you want to dramatically transform any room in the home, floor-to-ceiling windows are the way to go.
+If you want to transform any room in the home dramatically, floor-to-ceiling windows are the way to go.
 Here are some advantages: